mlrun/mlrun/docs/remote.md

 Set environment variables to define your MLRun configuration.
 As a minimum requirement &mdash;

-1. Set `MLRUN_DBPATH` to the URL of the remote MLRun database/API ervice; replace the `<...>` placeholders to identify your remote target:
+1. Set `MLRUN_DBPATH` to the URL of the remote MLRun database/API service; replace the `<...>` placeholders to identify your remote target:

     ```ini
     MLRUN_DBPATH=<API endpoint of the MLRun APIs service engpoint; e.g., "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">